-- If the request was made in writing and is being denied, in whole or in part, the response must be in writing and include the extent and the reasons for the denial;147 - The name and title or position of the person responsible for the denial:148 - The cost or an estimate of the cost of copying the records, if a copy is requested, and a request for pre-payment.
+- The name and title or position of the person responsible for the denial; - The cost or an estimate of the cost of copying the records, if a copy is requested, and a request for pre-payment.
 Note that this is only the direct cost of duplication, or a statutory fee, if applicable, and does not include staff time to research, retrieve, or compile the records.
-However, if the document requested is in electronic form, the agency may charge the full cost of reproducing the document when the record is one that is produced only at otherwise regularly scheduled intervals, or the request would require data compilation, extraction, or programming to produce the record.
-150 - The option to inspect the requested records at a mutually convenient time during office hours.151 - A requester who inspects a disclosable record on the agency's premises has the right to use their own equipment on those premises, within reasonable limits necessary to protect the safety of the records or to prevent unnecessary burden on the orderly function of the agency and its employees, without being charged any fees or costs, to photograph or otherwise copy or reproduce the record in a manner that does not require the equipment to make physical contact with the record.152 - If in response to a public records request the agency directs a member of the public to the location of that public record on its website, the agency must still promptly provide a copy of the record itself if the member of the public requests a copy due to his
+However, if the document requested is in electronic form, the agency may charge the full cost of reproducing the document when the record is one that is produced only at otherwise regularly scheduled intervals, or the request would require data compilation, extraction, or programming to produce the record. - The option to inspect the requested records at a mutually convenient time during office hours. - A requester who inspects a disclosable record on the agency's premises has the right to use their own equipment on those premises, within reasonable limits necessary to protect the safety of the records or to prevent unnecessary burden on the orderly function of the agency and its employees, without being charged any fees or costs, to photograph or otherwise copy or reproduce the record in a manner that does not require the equipment to make physical contact with the record. - If in response to a public records request the agency directs a member of the public to the location of that public record on its website, the agency must still promptly provide a copy of the record itself if the member of the public requests a copy due to his or her inability to access or reproduce the public record from the website. - D. In addition to the above requirements, if the local agency determines that the request should be denied and the reason for the